phpmyadmin/phpmyadmin/docs/setup.rst

   loading the phpMyAdmin site.
 This is by design but could allow any user to access your installation.
-Use of some restriction method is suggested, perhaps a :term:`.htaccess` file with the HTTP-AUTH directive or disallowing incoming HTTP requests at one’s router or firewall.
+Use of some restriction method is suggested, perhaps a :term:`.htaccess` file with the HTTP-AUTH directive or disallowing incoming HTTP requests at one's router or firewall.

 .. _securing: